Mental Health and Addictions Research Centre

 Who are the team members?

 Dr. Amanda Hudson is the Director of the Health PEI Mental Health and Addictions Research Centre and is an adjunct professor at UPEI, Department of Health Management.
 Her research focuses on how biopsychosocial factors contribute to the etiology and treatment of substance use disorders.
 With special interests in trauma, development, and substance use, she has published widely in this area and has taught several university courses, as well as sessions for healthcare providers, on these topics.
 Dr. Hudson is a member of the National Needs-based Planning Committee with the Centre for Addiction and Mental Health, the advisory committee of the Canadian Research Initiative in Substance Misuse (CRISM - Quebec-Atlantic node), and the Canadian Centre on Substance Use and Addiction (CCSA) National Treatment Indicators working group.
 Dr. Hudson has received awards and funding from several agencies, including the National Sciences and Engineering Research Council (NSERC), the Canadian Institute of Health Research (CIHR), the Nova Scotia Health Research Foundation (NSHRF), Movember Canada, and the Canadian Psychological Association.
-She holds a B.Sc. with honors in biology (UPEI), M.Sc. and doctoral degrees in psychology (Dalhousie University), and has completed postdoctoral fellowships with the Departments of Psychiatry, Psychology and Neuroscience (Dalhousie University).
+She holds a B.Sc. with honours in biology (UPEI), M.Sc. and doctoral degrees in psychology (Dalhousie University), and has completed postdoctoral fellowships with the Departments of Psychiatry, Psychology and Neuroscience (Dalhousie University).

 Provincial Research Committee